M116cj/winiswin2/replit.md

 - **Binance API**: Used for live trading, order execution, and market data.
 - **WebSockets**: Utilized for real-time tick ingestion from exchanges (e.g., Binance combined streams).
-- **PostgreSQL**: Used for persistent storage of market data, ML models, experience buffer, and signals.
+- **PostgreSQL**: Used for persistent storage of market data, ML models, experience buffer, signals, and virtual trading state.
 - **Redis**: Used for fast caching of market data (1hr TTL) and storing the latest OHLCV.